davibortolotti/starwarsapi/readme.md

 `localhost:5000/planetlist` accepts no query options, and is accessed only with a `GET` method.
 This endpoint show a list of the planets currently in your database, with all the info that is associated with them.
 What are they?

 `name` - the planet's name.

 `climate` - the planet's climate.

 `terrain` - the planet's terrain.

 `appearance` - a list of movies this planet has made an appearance before.
-If this is an empty list, than this probably this planet has never appeared on the screen before.
-Maybe it's new
+If this is an empty list, than probably, this planet has never appeared on screen before.
+Maybe it's new 😉

 The other endpoint is: